kaushal1014/research-paper-template-Athlete-Injuries/docs/data-science/schedule.md

 - [Problem Domains](/research-skills/problem-domains/): Determine the area of research in which you are interested
 - [Knowledge Gaps](/research-skills/knowledge-gaps/): Identify open questions in your problem domain
-- [Setting Goals](/research-skills/setting-goals/): Make a plan for filling the knowledge gap in your domain
+- [Setting Goals](/research-skills/setting-goals/): Make a plan for filling the knowledge gap in your problem domain

 ### Technical Skills